LucaTeruzzi/DEDALO/README.md

 If you use this code in a publication, please cite:

 L. Teruzzi, L. Cremonesi and M.A.C.
-Potenza, "DEDALO: Device for Enhanced Dust Analyses with Light Obscuration sensors", J. Instrum. (in review)
+Potenza, "DEDALO: Device for Enhanced Dust Analyses with Light Obscuration sensors", JINST 19 P04035 (2024).

 # References